kohler/hotcrp/README.md

     configuration variables, set by default to 15 megabytes in the HotCRP directory’s `.user.ini` (or `.htaccess` if using Apache).

-  - HotCRP PHP scripts can take a lot of memory, particularly if they're doing things like generating MIME-encoded mail messages.
+  - HotCRP PHP scripts can take a lot of memory.
 By default HotCRP sets the PHP memory limit to 128MB.

   - Most HotCRP settings are assigned in the conference database’s Settings table.
-The Settings table can also override values in `conf/options.php`: a Settings record with name "opt.XXX" takes precedence over option $Opt["XXX"].
+The Settings table can also override values in `conf/options.php`: a Settings record with name `opt.XXX` takes precedence over option `$Opt["XXX"]`.

 Database access
 ---------------